pkdone/practical-mongodb-aggregations-book/src/examples/full-text-search/facets-and-counts-text-search.md

 ## Execution

-Execute the aggregation using the defined pipeline and also view its explain plan:
+Execute the aggregation using the defined pipeline:

 ```javascript
 db.enquiries.aggregate(pipeline);